ansible/vscode-ansible/docs/development/webview_guide.md

 To organize the code, create two separate files:

-1. Extension file (`<webview-name>Page.ts`): This file hosts the webview.
+1.  **Extension file (`<webview-name>Page.ts`):** This file hosts the webview.
 In this file you should:

-    - Define a class with methods to render, dispose, and manage the Webview lifecycle.
+    *  Define a class with methods to render, dispose, and manage the Webview lifecycle.

-    - Create a method to return the HTML content for the Webview.
+    *  Create a method to return the HTML content for the Webview.

-    - Link to the Webview file and access VSCode elements like commands and settings.
+    *  Link to the Webview file and access VSCode elements like commands and settings.

-    - Access the vscode and workspace elements such as commands and settings and manipulate them.
+    *  Access the vscode and workspace elements such as commands and settings and manipulate them.

-2. Webview file: (`<webview-name>PageApp.ts`): This file manages the Webview content> In this file you should:
+2.  **Webview file: (`<webview-name>PageApp.ts`):** This file manages the Webview content.
+In this file you should:

-    - Interact with DOM elements within the HTML.
+    *  Interact with DOM elements within the HTML.

-    - Add event listeners and manipulate HTML elements, excluding vscode and workspace elements.
+    *  Add event listeners and manipulate HTML elements, excluding vscode and workspace elements.

+!!! tip

-> **💡 Tip:** You can set up communication between the extension and the webview.
+    You can set up communication between the extension and the webview.
 This is covered in the further section.

 ### Step 4: Configure webpack